Do Chase Your Tail! Missing Key Aspects Augmentation in Textual Vulnerability Descriptions of Long-tail Software through Feature Inference: Framework

 \begin{itemize}[leftmargin=*] \item \text{template1:} \textit{[\textbackslash u4e00-\textbackslash u9fa5]([a-zA-Z]+[\textbackslash s-]?[a-zA-Z])} \item \text{template2:}\textit{([a-zA-Z]+[\textbackslash s-]?[a-zA-Z])(?:\textbackslash d+(?:\textbackslash .\textbackslash d+)?[.])?} \item \text{template3:}\textit{[\textbackslash u4e00-\textbackslash u9fa5]([a-zA-Z]+)(?:[\textbackslash s-].*?)} \end{itemize}

 For instance, in Figure \ref{coreference}, the CVE-2018-11776 and CVE-2017-9805 are associated with ``\textit{Struts2}'' and ``\textit{Struts REST}'', respectively.
 Based on the Software-CVE Mapping Database we craft, those two names should be standardized as ``\textit{Apache Struts}'' according to the CNNVD.

-By doing so, we can gather relatively more TVDs for long-tail software, enriching the software vulnerability information for following modules.
+We present a novel approach leveraging government-maintained TVD repositories to standardize software names.
+By designing repository-specific extraction templates, we achieve accurate name disambiguation.
+This mapping database not only addresses the naming inconsistency problem but also provides a unified, standardized dataset.